Raymond Calais: BC Lions

 On April 19, 2023, Calais signed with the BC Lions of the Canadian Football League (CFL).
-He was an early cut at training camp and released on May 17, 2023.
+He was an early cut at training camp and released on May 17.

 Michigan Panthers

 On November 6, 2023, Calais signed with the Michigan Panthers of the United States Football League (USFL).
 He was placed on the team's suspended list on March 10, 2024.
-He was waived on July 18, 2024.
+Calais was waived by Michigan on July 18.